pwikapanel/illustrator-panel/Adobe Exchange/Instructions to Testers.md

 ### Preliminary note:

-Svija Tools is a panel that functions within a larger system to publish web content built in Illustrator.
+Svija Tools is an Illustrator panel that functions within a larger system to publish web content built in Illustrator.

 A free account is required, available by signing up at https://svija.love/access